Daniel J. Frey

 Can do spirit.

-It didn't mean that they threw morality, society, self respect , belief in the rule of law out the window and went from no job to heroin addict overnight.
+It didn't mean that they threw morality, society, self-respect, and belief in the rule of law out the window and went from no job to heroin addict overnight.

-Historically speaking, if you're out of work, you became an alcoholic.
+Historically speaking, if you're out of work, you become an alcoholic.

 But opioids?